-While production may have stopped onsite in 1982, the era of Carrie as an artistic muse was just beginning.
+While iron production may have stopped at the Carrie Blast Furnaces in 1982, the era of Carrie as an artistic muse was just beginning.

 Hours & Admission*

 The Arts & Grounds Tour is offered on select Sundays at 11:00 a.m. and 12:00 p.m. from May through early November.